stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/fastqc-analysis/README.md

 ## Usage

-`run-fastqc-analysis` is designed to be run as if it was called from this module directory even when called from outside of this directory.
+`run-fastqc-analysis.sh` is designed to be run as if it was called from this module directory even when called from outside of this directory.

 Parameters according to the project and analysis strategy will need to be specified in the following scripts:
 - `project_parameters.Config.yaml`: define `fastqc_dir` path(s) to input data with `*R2*.fastq.gz` files.

-If the module needs to be run more than one time, user will need to remove the `02-multiqc-reports` folder or the code will give an error at that step.
+If the module needs to be run more than one time, user will need to remove the `02-multiqc-reports` folder before rerunning the module or the code will give an error at that step.
 Files and folder related to the MultiQC step will be generated every time a new run is performed.
 Folder can be deleted manually or from the node as:

 ```
 rm -r 02-multiqc-reports